Battle Fever J: Secret Society Egos

+Egos Monsters

+The Egos Monsters (エゴス怪人, Egosu Kaijin) are the divine children of Egos created by the heart-like Egos Monster Making Machine.
+Anything from objects, animals, and willing humans can be turned into an Egos Monster this way.
+Many from episode 5 onward have "little brother" giant robot doubles that fight the Battle Fever Robot.

 Episodes

 Movie

 There was a theatrical release of Battle Fever J, released as part of the Toei Manga Matsuri on July 29, 1979.
 It was a blown up version of Episode 5 "Robot Big Dogfight".
-Interestingly though, this theatrical version did not appear on Toei's Super Sentai Movie compilation DVD's, but it did make its way onto Toei's Tokusatsu Hero The Movie DVD series, being featured on Volume 5 of that collection.
+This theatrical version did not appear on Toei's Super Sentai Movie compilation DVD's, but was included in Toei's Tokusatsu Hero The Movie DVD series, featured on Volume 5 of the collection.